 - Holders of an EU Blue Card: The application for a German permanent residence permit is permitted after only 33 months in the case of highly qualified workers.
 Additionally, a further reduction of this period is possible.
 The permanent residence permit can be applied for after 21 months if the applicant also has sufficient knowledge of the German language (B1 level) (cf. § 18c (2) German Residence Act).

-- Foreigners with Civil Servant Status: If a foreigner has a civil servant status with a German employer, a German permanent residence permit can be applied for three years (§ 19c (4) German Residence Act).
+- Foreigners with Civil Servant Status: A German permanent residence permit can be applied for after three years if a foreigner has a civil servant status with a German employer (§ 19c (4) German Residence Act).

 - Foreigners with a Self-Employed Activity in Germany: The application for a permanent residence permit is possible after three years according to § 21 (4) German Residence Act.